EOSIO-HACKATHON2020/registry-smart-contract/README.md

 # registry-smart-contract

-Registry smart contract is design to create, store forms and store response on existing forms in EOSIO blockchain.
+Registry smart contract is design to create, store forms and store responses on existing forms in EOSIO blockchain.

 # Dependencies